itayost/Price-Comparison/README.md

 3. Run tests before committing
 4. Submit a pull request

-## 📞 Support
+## 📞 Contact

-For issues and questions:
+For questions, suggestions, or issues:
+- Yarin Manoah - yarinmanoah1443@gmail.com
+- Itay Ostraich - itayost1@gmail.com

+You can also:
 - Check the `/docs` endpoint for API documentation
 - Review test files for usage examples
 - Open an issue on the repository